 NEW!
 Private Grizzly Bear Viewing Stand

 “Safety for our guests and wildlife is the most important aspect of our business,” says Tim Wilkinson, sales and marketing director for Tweedsmuir Park Lodge.
 “It used to be that if guests wanted to see grizzlies, they would have to venture into the wilderness and risk accidentally surprising a bear.
-We have built the viewing platform to offer a safer and more comfortable place to watch these amazing creatures in action, as well as be less intrusive to the bears.”
+We have built the viewing station to offer a safer and more comfortable place to watch these amazing creatures in action, as well as be less intrusive to the bears.”
 Tweedsmuir Park Lodge and cabins are situated in a semi-circle with a grass and clover field in the middle; clover is a favourite snack for young cubs and their mothers.
 The openness of the field and plentiful food make a relaxing environment for the bears and offers the lodge’s guests the chance to see grizzlies from the comfort of their cabin.
-The walk from the lodge to the bear viewing platform is bordered with a non-intrusive electric fence, so even when guests are out of the lodge area the threat of an unexpected wildlife encounter is low.
+The walk from the lodge to the bear Viewing Station is bordered with a non-intrusive electric fence, so even when guests are out of the lodge area the threat of an unexpected wildlife encounter is low.

 Although grizzly bear viewing is the bucket list item for many of the guests at Tweedsmuir Park Lodge, many other wildlife viewing opportunities exist alongside the majestic animal.
 Guests might also have the chance to see black bears, otters, mountain goats, wolves, kingfishers and birds of prey including bald eagles.
 “Many people come for the grizzly bears and leave with an appreciation for the whole ecosystem we have up here,” says Wilkinson.